bollu/bollu.github.io/README.md

   set cannot be open, because it cannot be written as the union of sets of the form $\{ a n + b \}$: any such union would have infinitely many elements.
 Hence, $\mathbb Z \setminus \{ -1, +1 \}$ cannot be closed.

-# Burnside as space average equals time average
+# Burnside as space average equals time average (WIP)

 For a finite group $G$ acting on a set $X$, burnside's lemma equates